 - shallow / outer

-When an inner trend line breaks the trend does not undergo a change because price could easily stop at the medium trend line.
+When an inner trend line breaks the trend does not undergo a change because the price could easily stop at the medium trend line.
 But a break of the trend channel is the first serious clue of an upcoming reversal.
 More confirmation is needed for a potential trend to the opposite side, but the old trend at that point is out of the window.
-Once the outer trend line and support/resistance is broken, the old trend is for sure a thing of the past.
+Once the outer trend line and support and resistance are broken, the old trend is for sure a thing of the past.
+Take some tie to learn forex trendline trading strategy in the link above.

 - Divergence – danger for trend